Pandemedge/speaksaavy/README.md

 # SPEAKSAAVY
-Website with landing pages for the Speaksaavy business Work In Progress Website with placeholder images and links
+Website with landing pages for the Speaksaavy business

+Work In Progress Website with placeholder images and link